-Paragraph 1.38 of the Schools Admissions Code 2014 states: Admission authorities for schools designated as having a religious character must have regard to any guidance from the body or person representing the religion or religious denomination when constructing faith-cased admissions arrangements.
-This has been further clarified in light of a recent Judgement where Justice Cobbs raised the issue of what is meant by 'having regard to'.
+Paragraph 1.38 of the Schools Admissions Code 2021 states: "Admission authorities for schools designated as having a religious character must have regard to any guidance from the body or person representing the religion or religious denomination when constructing faith-based admissions arrangements, to the extent that the guidance complies with the mandatory provisions and guidelines of this Code.
+They must also consult with the body or person representing the religion or religious denomination when deciding how membership or practice of the faith is to be demonstrated."
+This has been further clarified in the light of a recent Judgement where Mr Justice Cobbs raised the issue of what is meant by 'having regard to'.
 He said that this meant that policies must be a reflection of diocesan guidance.
 If a school does not follow this guidance in a particular matter, then there should be a written statement saying why they have disregarded it.
-This would include faith based criteria.
-In addition, SIAMS inspections will now ask questions regarding your admissions policy particularly around faith based criteria and numbers of pupils admitted under this rule.
+This would include faith-based criteria.
+In addition, SIAMS inspections will now ask questions regarding your admissions policy particularly around faith-based criteria and numbers of pupils admitted under this rule.
 Does your 'vision statement' correlate with your criteria?